 Move the Community Benefits Fund to the “tier one” category of allowance value flow.
+Climate change threatens all people, but it is impoverished communities who suffer the most.
+From heat-related deaths to floods, lost jobs and air pollution, low income communities and communities of color are the first to be devastated when climate disaster strikes.
 The Community Benefits Fund will ensure that communities most vulnerable to climate change will receive the needed programs to reduce greenhouse gas emissions, water and energy efficiency, and provide programs to protect against the rising dangers of climate change.
 By capitalizing the Fund, public support for AB 32 will also increase.

-Develop green job opportunities and training programs for communities most impacted by climate change.
-As the green industry grows, the Air Resources Board should consider attaching job quality standards and targeted hiring provisions to jobs created by programs under AB 32.
+Include California’s workforce as “impacted stakeholders” in developing the cap and trade program.
+Pursuant to California’s Health and Safety Code Sec.
+3857(b)(3), the Board must “maximize additional environmental and economic benefits” in the implementation of market-based compliance mechanisms.
+We ask that the ARB consider California’s workforce in weighing the various programmatic options for cap and trade.
+For example, in the American Clean Energy and Security Act (ACES), the House of Representatives added provisions (1) allowing the Secretaries of Labor and Energy to target employment and training opportunities in green construction to workers and communities who traditionally have had little access to career-track jobs with high-road contractors in the building trades; and (2) providing funds to training workers facing obstacles to employment for career-track jobs.
+California may look to include similar provisions into its AB 32 programs.
 This ensures that communities most harmed by climate change will be able to benefit from the economic and environmental gains that AB 32 aims to provide.

 Thank you for considering these comments.
-If you have any questions, please do not hesitate to contact me at Vivian@greenforall.org or (510) 271-9830.
+Please feel free to contact me directly if you have any questions or would like to discuss further ideas on how to ensure low-income communities are protected in climate change mitigation programs.
+I can be reached at vivian@greenforall.org or (510) 271-9830.

 Sincerely,